MathiasSoender/do_land_proj2/README.md

 Again, the backend is available on localhost:80.
 Do not try to run the docker container and debug locally at the same time - this wont work.

+### Swagger
+Access Swagger by going to localhost:80/swagger.
+The swagger documentation is fairly limited, but the functionality should be available.

 ### Endpoint details
 1. GET / : Retreives a list of all analysis created, with full information.
 An analysis which have just been created will probably not show (async, it takes around 2s for an analysis to be created from a portfolio)